 An applicant for the Award must meet the following requirements:

 - The Award will be made for one or more papers appearing in published editions of a peer reviewed journal.

-- Submitted papers shall be written by the applicant only, or, when the applicant is first author of a multi authored paper, when evidence is received that the paper is primarily the work of the applicant.
+- Submitted papers shall be written by the applicant only, or, when the applicant is author of a multi authored paper, when evidence is received that the main concept of the paper and the guidance of the co-authors are primarily the work of the applicant.

 - The applicant should not be older than 40 years on the opening day of the Congress and should have an academic degree in one of the disciplines relevant for scientific fields of ISPRS.

 An applicant for the Award shall submit the paper to the President of the ISPRS at least six months before the opening of the Congress.
 The paper may be written in any language, but must be submitted to the President in one of the official languages of ISPRS.

 A jury of individuals shall appraise the papers submitted to the President and, on the basis of a majority vote of the jury members, select the best paper, the author of which shall be the recipient of the Award.
 The jury shall be composed as follows:

 - The President of ISPRS (who will have no vote except in the event of a tied vote);

 - Three qualified individuals designated before each Award by the following authorities: